-In vitro fertilization (IVF) is one of the most popular and effective methods of assisted reproduction.
+In vitro fertilisation (IVF) is one of the most commonly used and effective methods of assisted reproduction.
 Despite its widespread use, there are many myths and misconceptions surrounding this procedure.
-In this article, we will examine the most common myths and provide accurate information about IVF, helping you better understand the procedure and its true capabilities.
+In this article, we will examine the most common myths and provide accurate information about IVF, helping you better understand what IVF can and cannot achieve.

 Myth 1: IVF is the Only Solution for Infertility